President and Chief Executive Officer

 A Message from the President and Chief Executive Officer

-Arkansas Electric Cooperative Corporation (AECC) had another banner year in 2018, both in terms of financial performance as well as generation plant and energy market performance.
-Our market ratings remained stable in 2018 with a continued Aa3 from Moody’s Investors, AA rating from Standard & Poor’s and AA- rating from Fitch Ratings.
+Arkansas Electric Cooperative Corporation’s (AECC’s) mission is to provide reliable, affordable electricity and services, safely and responsibly.
+I believe that AECC executed this mission successfully and served our member owners well during 2019, both in terms of financial performance as well as generation plant and energy market performance.
+Our market ratings remained stable in 2019 with a continued Aa3 from Moody’s Investors, AA rating from Standard & Poor’s and an AA- rating from Fitch Ratings.
 We remain at the top of the performance rankings for any peer generation and transmission (G&T) electric cooperative.

-Our 2018 revenues were $827.5 million, surpassing the 2017 revenues of $796.1 million.
-AECC’s net margins for the fiscal year 2018 were $38.9 million, exceeding the net margins of fiscal year 2017.
-This allowed AECC to return $18.7 million in the form of patronage to Arkansas’ 17 distribution cooperatives.
-These cooperatives, in turn, are able to utilize these revenues to invest in their own distribution systems and return patronage capital to their members.
+Our 2019 revenues were $790.7 million, $37 million below our 2018 revenues of $827.5 million.
+The reduction in revenues was primarily due to lower fuel costs and lower transmission costs in 2019 which are passed along to our members thru rate riders.
+AECC’s net margins for the fiscal year 2019 were $24.7 million and AECC returned $20 million in the form of patronage to Arkansas’ 17 electric distribution cooperatives.
+These cooperatives, in turn, are able to utilize these revenues to invest in their distribution systems and return patronage capital to their members.

-2018 was also a year that produced a lower wholesale power cost than in 2017, going from $53.88/MWh in fiscal year 2017 to $51.03/MWh in fiscal year 2018.
-The decline was achieved through high-performing and fuel-diverse generation assets, as well as participation in the Midcontinent Independent System Operator (MISO) and Southwest Power Pool (SPP) energy markets.
-This continued performance level enabled AECC to remain among the lowest-cost G&Ts in the country.
-Affordable electricity is a critical component of AECC’s mission, so achieving cost savings in energy production and wholesale energy market performance is a strategic victory and a significant benefit that we can provide to our members.
+Fiscal year 2019 was also a year that produced a lower wholesale power cost than in 2018, going from $51.03/MWh in 2018 to $49.60/MWh in 2019 which is the lowest cost since 2015.
+The decline was achieved through high-performing and fuel diverse generation assets, as well as increased purchase power from the Midcontinent Independent System Operator (MISO) and Southwest Power Pool (SPP) energy markets.
+Specifically, low natural gas prices in 2019 contributed significantly to overall lower wholesale power costs and this trend looks likely to continue in 2020.
+This continued performance level enabled AECC to deliver on our mission of affordable electricity and remains among the lowest-cost G&Ts in the country.

-AECC’s energy portfolio was similar to that in 2017, but we increased our percentage of hydroelectric, wind and solar resources by 3 percent in 2018.
-AECC’s self-owned and long-term contracted generation was dispatched 7 percent more in 2018 than in 2017, resulting in net market purchases equal to 8.5 percent of member energy requirements in 2018.
-This particular statistic shows the financial value of AECC’s ownership of reliable and low-cost coal and gas plants, along with low-cost hydroelectric, wind and solar facilities.
-Our diversified portfolio ─ consisting of company-owned generation as well as participation in the MISO and SPP energy markets ─ provides our members with a hedge against multiple types of conditions and events.
-The mix truly does matter, and optionality is key to providing reliable and affordable electricity.
+AECC’s energy portfolio is similar to that in fiscal year 2018, but we increased our percentage of hydroelectric, wind and solar energy by 9 percent in fiscal year 2019.
+AECC’s long-term contracted coal generation was dispatched 13 percent less in 2019, resulting in net market purchases equal to 16 percent of member energy requirements in 2019.
+This particular statistic shows the impact of low natural gas prices and the financial value of AECC’s ownership of a diversified portfolio ─ consisting of company-owned generation as well as participation in the MISO and SPP energy markets.
+The only certainty in the future is uncertainty and our diversified portfolio is the key to offsetting uncertainty and keeping our member’s wholesale power rates affordable.